At A Glance

 Then, in 1990, fresh from being retrenched from a local management consulting firm, I was confronted with my second pivot point.
-I could easily have jumped back into another well-paid job (which I loved but disliked wearing suits) or… I could pursue my passion for playing games and helping people connect (in t-shirt and jeans,) but… I had no idea how this would pay the bills.
+I could easily have jumped back into another well-paid job (which I loved but was not a fan of suits) or… I could pursue my passion for playing games and helping people connect (in t-shirt and jeans,) but… I just had no idea how this would pay the bills.

 I moved back in with my parents, assumed a number of volunteer positions in the camping industry to keep an ear to the ground, and then, there was the serendipitous tap on my shoulder.
 I was in the right place at the right time.

 Invited to undertake a six-month training internship at Project Adventure in the USA, I jumped at the opportunity and returned in 1991 to establish the business of Project Adventure in Australia.
 The business blossomed for ten years, and then, having built it to a level where I found myself in the office more often than in the field, I jumped again.

 I had always believed that it was necessary for a group to “turn up” to get what I had to offer.
 After all, this was experiential learning, so you had to be there to experience it, right?
 But, even if Melbourne was my only market (and it wasn’t,) I did not have enough days left in my career to get to every teacher, youth leader and corporate trainer in Melbourne alone to learn what I had to share.

 This inkling was the motivator of a third pivot.

 The original 60-page monograph No Props was released in 1996.
 In the first decade of the 21st Century, I wrote my second and third books – No Props and Count Me In, both published by Project Adventure.
 Slowly, it dawned on me that books were a great way to share what I had learned without having to turn up.